hbowie/notenik-KB/Creating and Tailoring a Collection of Notes.md

-Title:  Creating a New Collection of Notes
+Title:  Creating and Tailoring a Collection of Notes

 Tags:   levels-outline.2 Creating a New Collection of Notes